Log in to see member pricing. Not a member? Why not JOIN NOW?

 The basics in this course are the basics necessary for composting anything– from biosolids to butcher waste.
 The same fundamentals are essential when troubleshooting problems and developing solutions.

-We will look at the process variables over which we have control: feedstocks, oxygen, moisture, pH, and, to some degree, temperature.
+Dr. Felton discusses the process variables over which that are under the compost manufacturer’s control: feedstocks, oxygen, moisture, pH, and, to some degree, temperature.
 These process variables are the tools that will result in successful composting successful and allow you to adapt to any changes in the materials entering your operation.

 Purchase a complete recording of the webinar conducted on November 17, 2011 (free to those who already paid).
 After payment we will send you a link to the recording.